 For the Braised Beef:

 - Heat oven to 300°F and arrange rack in the middle.
-Place beef in a large roasting pan.
+Place 4 pounds boneless beef chuck roast in a large roasting pan or Dutch oven.

-- Combine remaining filling ingredients in a large bowl.
-Pour over beef and cover baking dish with foil.
+- Add remaining filling ingredients and cover baking dish with foil or cover Dutch oven with a lid.

-- Roast in oven until tender and falling apart, about 3 hours.
+- Braise beef in oven until tender and falling apart, about 3-4 hours.
 Remove, uncover and let sit until cool enough to handle.

 - Remove beef to a large plate.
 Strain cooking liquid through a fine mesh sieve into a large bowl, reserving solids.
 Discard any thyme sprigs, cinnamon stick, and bay leaves.